TPapiernik/Module_16_Challenge/README.md

 Here again, we can conclude that:

-**YES**, there is positivity bias for reviews submitted by customers participating in the Vine Program.
+**YES**, on average, there is positivity bias for reviews submitted by customers participating in the Vine Program.

 -- END --